-We have recently published two studies (here and here) documenting positive anxiety- and stress-reduction effects of a gamified attention bias modification app for iOS in adults.
-We are currently conducting several behavioral and neuroscience studies that test the efficacy of Personal Zen in providing relief to those who experience stress and anxiety, including a study focusing on pregnancy.
+We have recently published two studies (here and here) documenting positive anxiety- and stress-reduction effects of a gamified attention bias modification app for iOS (Personal Zen) in adults, and a new study focused on pregnancy.
+We are currently conducting several other behavioral and neuroscience studies that test the efficacy of Personal Zen in providing relief to those who experience stress and anxiety,

 Dennis-Tiwary, T., Egan, L.J., Babkirk, S., and Denefrio, S. (2016).
 For whom the bell tolls: Neurocognitive individual differences in the acute stress-reduction effects of an attention bias modification game for anxiety.
 Behaviour Research and Therapy, 77, 105-117. doi.org/10.1016/j.brat.2015.12.008